gabrielfougeron/choreo/README.md

 ## Want to start finding new solutions ?

-Simply run the follwoing scipt :
+Simply run the following script :

 ```
 python Choreo_sniffall.py